-The Reverend Doctor James C. Pace, Assistant Priest
+The Reverend Dr. James C. Pace, Assistant Priest

-The Reverend Doctor Peter R. Powell, Assistant Priest
+The Reverend Dr. Peter R. Powell, Assisting Priest

 The Reverend Peter R. Powell began attending St. Mary the Virgin in 2002 and has been teaching bible in Adult Ed since 2007.
 He has been an Assisting Priest since 2010.
 He was graduated from Virginia Theological Seminary with an M.Div. in 1976, Princeton Theological Seminary with a Th.M. in 1979 and The School of Theology, The University of the South with a D. Min. in 1997.
 He was Adjunct Professor of Biblical Languages at Virginia Seminary from 1980-1984 and Instructor of Hebrew and Teaching Fellow at Princeton Seminary in the late 70s.
 For 22 years until his retirement in 2010 Father Powell was the President/CEO of Homes with Hope, a Supportive Housing and Emergency Services provider in Westport, CT where he continues to live with his wife, Barbara.

-Deacon Jacobson began serving at St. Mary's in 2015 as a seminarian while studying at the General Theological Seminary, where he graduated from in 2017.
-He was ordained to the diaconate in March 2017 and will be ordained to the priesthood in September 2017.
-He earned a BA in biology at Swarthmore College and an MD at the Stony Brook School of Medicine.
-In addition to his time at St. Mary's, he also serves as a chaplain at the Mt.
+The Reverend Dr. Matthew Jacobson began serving at Saint Mary's in 2015 as a seminarian while studying at the General Theological Seminary, where he graduated from in 2017.
+Father Jacobson was ordained to the priesthood in September 2017.
+He previously earned a BA in biology at Swarthmore College and an MD at the Stony Brook School of Medicine.
+In addition to his background in medicine, Father Jacobson also has experience in hospital chaplaincy.
+He has worked at the Rockefeller University, the New York-Presbyterian Hospital/Cornell, and the Mt.
 Sinai Hospital.
-Matt and his wife Meredith, an archeologist, live in the Upper West Side.
+He also has experience as an institutional investor, working for several investment funds in the New York area.
+When not at Saint Mary's, he also serves as assistant director of the Chapel at General Seminary.
+Father Jacobson was born in Italy and speaks Italian, in addition to English, and is currently studying German.
+He and his wife Meredith, an archeologist, live in the Upper West Side.

 Doctor Hurd is widely recognized as one of the foremost church musicians and concert organists in the country, with a long list of awards, prizes, honors and achievements to his credit.
 From 1976 to 2016, he worked at The General Theological Seminary of the Episcopal Church in New York City, first as Director of Chapel Music and later also as Professor of Church Music and Organist.
 The Church of Saint Mary the Virgin is honored to have Dr. Hurd as our Organist and Music Director.